bbatsov/prelude/README.md

 you're doing a manual install make sure you don't have a `.emacs` file or back up your existing `.emacs.d` directory manually.

-Don't forget to adjust your `prelude-modules.el` file in your personal directory once the installation is done.
-By default most of the modules that ship with Prelude are not loaded.
+**Important:** Don't forget to adjust your `prelude-modules.el` file in your personal directory once the installation is done.
+By default most of the modules that ship with Prelude are **not** loaded.

 ## User Manual

+While Emacs Prelude is pretty simple at its core, it does have some specifics that are worth learning - e.g. configuration options, load order of modules and personal settings and so on.

 Check out our [user manual](https://prelude.emacsredux.com) for more information.